Submissions

 Ethical Considerations

 CJO Peer Review: The Editor-in-Chief evaluates all manuscripts upon submission.
 Those rejected before being sent to review have serious scientific flaws or are outside the aims and scope of the journal.
+Suspected plagiarism will be dealt with using the COPE flowchart.
 Those that meet the minimum criteria are assigned to two (or more) peer reviewers with expertise in the subject matter.
 The CJO uses “double-blind” reviewing, where the referees and author remain anonymous throughout the process.
 Reviewers are given 21 days to complete reviews.
 When a revision request is sent, authors are asked to submit within 45 days.
 Manuscripts in revision stage where authors have not been in contact with the editorial office for more than 3 months after this 45-day deadline will be withdrawn.

 Policies on Conflicts of Interest: The potential for conflict of interest exists when an author, the author’s institution, reviewer or editor has financial relationships (such as employment, consultancy, stock ownership, honoraria and paid expert testimony) that may inappropriately influence his or her actions.
 Other forms of conflict of interest include personal, academic and intellectual issues.
 Any potential conflict of interest should be disclosed in the cover letter.
 Sources of outside support for research, including funding, equipment, and drugs, must be named in the cover letter.
 If an author has no conflicts of interest to declare, this must be explicitly stated.
 Authors should contact the Editorial Office with questions or concerns but should err on the side of inclusion when in doubt.
 Manuscripts that fail to include the complete statements of all authors upon submission will be returned to the corresponding author and will delay the processing and evaluation of the manuscript.
 The CJO adheres to the policy on conflict of interest from the International Committee of Medical Journal Editors.
 If, in the editor’s judgment, the information disclosed by the author represents a ̕ potential conflict of interest, it may be made available to reviewers and may be published at the editor’s discretion; authors will be informed of the decision before publication.
 The editor will discuss with the authors on an individual basis the method by which any conflicts of interest will be communicated to readers.
 Editors and reviewers for the CJO are responsible for disclosing to the editor-in-chief any personal or financial relationship that may bias their work during the peer review process and recuse themselves when such conflicts are of sufficient.